 All schools in England record data on attendance, attainment and exclusions for each of their pupils and it is held at both local (e.g. LA) and national (e.g. Department for Education - National Pupil Database (NPD)) levels.
 We will intercept the data as required at the LA level, reducing the data collection burden on schools involved in the trial.
 Attendance data is recorded as the proportion of half-days missed due to unauthorised absence.
 Changes in children's academic attainment will be assessed in two ways - firstly, via end of Key Stage 2 points scores for Maths and English.
 These point scores are derived from the National Curriculum levels attained by children in their Key Stage 2 Standard Assessment Tests (SATs), which are completed at the end of Year 6.
-Secondly, because the former data will only be available for oldest cohort of children who complete Year 6 at the end of the main trial, we will administer InCAS assessments to the whole sample on an annual basis in tandem with our outcome surveys - this will provide indices of their reading, maths and general ability.
 For exclusions, we will record the frequency of both permanent and fixed-term exclusions for each participant during the course of the trial.
 For the latter we will also record the duration of the exclusion period (number of days).